 A new twist to “Buy term and invest the rest”

-Exchange-traded fund (ETF) and unit trust (UT) investment addresses the above concern as professional fund managers invest on behalf of the unit holders.
-The pooling of money from many unit holders will achieve both diversification and systematic selection of equities/bonds.
-In spite of its many advantages, a common pool investment schemes like many other investment instruments have a serious drawback that is not widely recognised, i.e. a sudden and dramatic decline of asset prices across all asset classes concurrently.
+An exchange-traded fund (ETF) and unit trust (UT) investment address the above concern as professional fund managers invest on behalf of the unit holders.
+The pooling of money from many unitholders will achieve both diversification and systematic selection of equities/bonds.
+In spite of its many advantages, common pool investment schemes like many other investment instruments have a serious drawback that is not widely recognized, i.e. a sudden and dramatic decline of asset prices across all asset classes concurrently.
 Such a scenario is happening with increasing frequency in this high volatility environment.
 A sudden plunge in the asset values at a time when the investor needs to cash out the investment is going to be disastrous, and it is especially catastrophic for retirees who may not have the luxury of time to wait for the eventual recovery.

-Resale endowment policies (REPs) is a synthetic endowment policy which combines the positive features of ETF and UT without the volatility associated with stocks.
-Similar to funds, the insurance company pools policy holders’ premium in a participating fund which is used to invest on behalf of the policy owners.
-Unlike ETF and UT, insurance participating fund have a unique feature of smoothing the return.
-Basically the profit earned during good years is held back to be added during years of poor performance, thereby ensuring a stable increase in the investment fund returns as opposed to the daily price fluctuations observed for stocks or ETF.
-Consequently the maturity date of the policy becomes less critical and the investor will not suffer any massive losses even if the policies matured during a market downturn.
+Traded / Resale endowment policies (REPs) (TEPs) is a synthetic endowment policy which combines the positive features of ETF and UT without the volatility associated with stocks.
+Similar to funds, the insurance company pools policyholders’ premium in a participating fund which is used to invest on behalf of the policy owners.
+Unlike ETF and UT, insurance participating funds have a unique feature of smoothing the return.
+Basically, the profit earned during good years is held back to be added during years of poor performance, thereby ensuring a stable increase in the investment fund returns as opposed to the daily price fluctuations observed for stocks or ETF.
+Consequently, the maturity date of the policy becomes less critical and the investor will not suffer any massive losses even if the policies matured during a market downturn.

-Conclusion The term plus REPs option offer a flexible means for policy holder to self-insurance at a lower cost and achieve higher returns.
-The synthetic endowment policies are simple to implement as there is a specialized company in Singapore dealing with REPs, and term insurance are readily available from any life insurance companies.
+The term plus REPs / TEPs option offers a flexible means for a policyholder to self-insurance at a lower cost and achieve higher returns.
+The synthetic endowment policies are simple to implement as there is a specialized company in Singapore dealing with REPs / TEPs, and term insurances are readily available from any life insurance companies.
 Contact us to get your REPs / TEPs now.